memmaker/ngman/README.md

 The configuration and state of this tool is kept under its config directory.
 By default, that is **"~/.ngman/"** and the tool will create it on first start.
+I am using [TOML](https://github.com/toml-lang/toml) as the configuration format.

 The config directory also needs to contain **"nginx.txt"**, the file with all the partial templates.
 You can easily adapt that file to your needs to adjust the nginx configurations created.